-On average, listings lease in the $30's per square foot per year.
-The Town Center submarket is seeing a decline in rates.
-In the last 3 months, the median rate decreased $3 per sqft per year.
-That's a 8% decline in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Town Center region is seeing a an increase in rates.
+In the last 3 months, the median rate went up $42 per sqft per year.

-Compared to the rest of the Houston Metro market, the Town Center region has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Houston Metro market, the Town Center region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 52 listings have come on the market, so you'll want to check back regularly for new listings.
-About 2% of the available space in the Town Center are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 51 listings have been posted online, so you'll want to check back regularly for new listings.
+About 4% of the available space in the Town Center are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 580 sqft.
-Most buildings in this area are approximately 5 stories.
+Even though the median size is 5,620 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this area are approximately 5 floors.
 Most buildings in this region were built in 2001 and are Class B.

 Professional services is the dominant industry in this market.
 Commute by public transit is the most popular way to get to work amongst Town Center occupants.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.